aloelabs/aloe-frontend/README.md

 The frontend repository is a monorepo that contains 3 separate apps.
 Additionally, the `shared` directory contains shared components and utilities that are used by both earn and prime.

 ### Setting up the environment
 The frontend uses environment variables to configure the app.
-These variables are stored in the `.env` file in the root directory.
-Despite the fact that we include our envionment variables in the repository, they will not work for you.
-You will need to create your own `.env` file and populate it with the correct values.
+These variables are stored in a `.env` file in each app directory.
+For example, the `.env` file for the Earn app is located at `earn/.env`.
+The `.env` file is not included in the repository, so you will need to create it yourself.
+The `.env` file should contain the following variables:

-More specifically, you will need to create a `.env` file in the root directory and populate it with the following variables:
 ```
 REACT_APP_ETHERSCAN_API_KEY=YOUR_ETHERSCAN_API_KEY
 REACT_APP_ALCHEMY_API_KEY=YOUR_ALCHEMY_API_KEY